squaresLab/melt_action/README.md

 ## Example

-In this example, Fix It generates comby rules for a pull request containing deprecations and uploads the generated rules as an artifact.
+In this example, MELT Action generates comby rules for a pull request containing deprecations and uploads the generated rules as an artifact.

 ```yaml
 on: